Choosing between Grain and tl;dv for meeting intelligence comes down to five questions:

 Sales coaching takes different approaches

-All three platforms offer coaching features, but the depth and methodology differ.
+All three platforms offer coaching features, but the depth and methodology differ significantly once you look beneath the surface.

-The coaching insight isn't just "the rep talked too much."
-It's "the rep missed the CFO's concern about ROI, and this account is also showing declining intent signals."
+The coaching insight is not just "the rep talked too much."
+It is "the rep missed the CFO's concern about ROI, and this account is also showing declining intent signals."
 That connected view exists because the conversation data feeds the same intelligence layer as everything else in ZoomInfo.

 Multi-meeting analytics reveal a clear gap

-This is where Grain and tl;dv diverge most sharply.
+This is where Grain and tl;dv diverge most sharply, and where the conversation intelligence depth battleground becomes most relevant.

 CRM integration depth varies